kaynenh/ReactBudget/src/content/about.md

 title: About Us
 component: ContentPage
 ---
-A Work in Progress web-app to budget using the zero-based method made popular by YNAB.
+A Work in Progress golf score tracker